Many teachings present controlling your feelings as the goal of emotional health.

 From a nervous system perspective, rejection of the sensation is what creates the danger signal, not the sensation itself.

-Protective responses activate:
+Protective responses that don’t control your feelings activate:

 -